 Sitting in front of a computer all day can result in horrible long-term health issues.
 Standing at your desk is the easiest answer to this problem, and it’s quickly becoming an office norm.
 Laptops are mobile, making them great to use on a standing desk.
 Standing can help reduce fatigue and lessen the strain on your lower back.

-Make sure you see one of our Physiotherapists to help you with these adjustments and to give you a program of neck and upper back strengthening exercises.
+Make sure you book online to see one of our physiotherapists to help you with these adjustments and to give you a program of neck and upper back strengthening exercises.